 US China trade war has been disastrous for Thailand

-This comes at a time when Thailand’ economic leadership is in a spin as many of the economic indicators are in the midst of a nosedive at a time of heightened world tensions and cut throat competition among other nations for business.
-The effects of the US China trade war has so far been disastrous on Thailand.
+This comes at a time when Thailand’ economic leadership is in a spin as many of the economic indicators are amid a nosedive at a time of heightened world tensions and cut-throat competition among other nations for business.
+The effects of the US-China trade war has so far been disastrous on Thailand.

 Suggestion of a turnaround in the second half

 Some forecasters and government suggest that in the second half of the year, some key plus factors will come into play.
 The first is that the latest tariffs on China are thought to have the potential to have a beneficial effect on Thailand which is seen as an alternative manufacturing base for Chinese companies.
 The Thai Examiner has recently reported on plans by printer manufacturer Sharp to ramp up production in Thailand using an existing plant in the country.

 Far more damaging that officials and observers had predicted last year or at the outset

 Similar predictions have, however, been made before as the first phalanx of tariffs took effect.
 The effects turned out to be unexpectedly far more damaging than officials at the Thai Commerce Ministry and economic observers at the beginning of 2018 could have feared.
 There are also concerns that American authorities are now moving to cut off and identify any efforts to use other South-Eastern nations as an ‘arrangement’ to subvert tariffs.
 This week, it is reported that penalties have been imposed by US authorities on some firms in Vietnam.